carsten-langer/paper-computer/README.md

 By convention the execution of a program starts at its lowest line number.
 Empty programs can be created, but cannot be executed.

-Execution is fully functional using trampolining so that no stack overflow occurs.
+Execution is fully functional using tailrec so that no stack overflow occurs.

 ### Command Enhancements
 This implementation of the paper-computer adds 2 commands for convenience: